Chichen Itza: Modern history

-Chichén Itzá entered the popular imagination in 1843 with the book Incidents of Travel in Yucatan by John Lloyd Stephens (with illustrations by Frederick Catherwood).
-The book recounted Stephens' visit to Yucatán and his tour of Maya cities, including Chichén Itzá.
+Chichen Itza entered the popular imagination in 1843 with the book Incidents of Travel in Yucatan by John Lloyd Stephens (with illustrations by Frederick Catherwood).
+The book recounted Stephens's visit to Yucatán and his tour of Maya cities, including Chichen Itza.
 The book prompted other explorations of the city.
-In 1860, Désiré Charnay surveyed Chichén Itzá and took numerous photographs that he published in Cités et ruines américaines (1863).
+In 1860, Désiré Charnay surveyed Chichen Itza and took numerous photographs that he published in Cités et ruines américaines (1863).

-Visitors to Chichén Itzá during the 1870s and 1880s came with photographic equipment and recorded more accurately the condition of several buildings.
+Visitors to Chichen Itza during the 1870s and 1880s came with photographic equipment and recorded more accurately the condition of several buildings.
 In 1875, Augustus Le Plongeon and his wife Alice Dixon Le Plongeon visited Chichén, and excavated a statue of a figure on its back, knees drawn up, upper torso raised on its elbows with a plate on its stomach.
 Augustus Le Plongeon called it "Chaacmol" (later renamed "Chac Mool", which has been the term to describe all types of this statuary found in Mesoamerica).
 Teobert Maler and Alfred Maudslay explored Chichén in the 1880s and both spent several weeks at the site and took extensive photographs.
 Maudslay published the first long-form description of Chichen Itza in his book, Biologia Centrali-Americana.